 In recent years it’s become clear that the commitment to public works has dramatically constricted just as electoral politics and congressional debate have come to revolve around the role of government.

-How will we confront the large-scale social and environmental challenges that define our century?
+How will we confront the large-scale social and environmental challenges that are defining our still young century?
 To what extent will public entities in New York and San Francisco and Miami address the threat of rising seas?
 How will Los Angeles and Phoenix and Las Vegas adapt to the likelihood of long-term drought?
 Will the federal government sanction construction of a continental network of gas pipelines, or redouble the commitment to renewables?
 Will we retrofit our auto-centric suburbs to reduce energy demand?
 What can the United States learn from other nations?